menu

 Demographics

-Wickes - Grannis is a very ethnically-diverse town.
+Wickes - Grannis is an extremely ethnically-diverse town.
 The people who call Wickes - Grannis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wickes - Grannis residents report their race to be White.
 Wickes - Grannis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.06% of the town’s residents.
-Important ancestries of people in Wickes - Grannis include Irish, German, English, French, and Scottish.
+People of Hispanic or Latino origin account for 29.95% of the town’s residents.
+Important ancestries of people in Wickes - Grannis include Irish, German, English, Welsh, and Norwegian.

 The most common language spoken in Wickes - Grannis is English.
 Other important languages spoken here include Spanish and French.